JaqiKal/pixavibe/README.md

   Potential uses: Could be fitted onto a completely different app with small routing adjustments.

 **Post**
-Purpose: Display a specific post.
+- Purpose: Display a specific post.
-Props: id, title, content, owner and more.
+- Props: id, title, content, owner and more.
-Used in: `const Post` is considered a reusable component and has been reused in: PostPage.js and PostsPage.js to import all the data related to the specific post.Post feed, Post detail page, Profile page.
+- Usage: `const Post` is considered a reusable component and has been reused in: PostPage.js and PostsPage.js to import all the data related to the specific post.Post feed, Post detail page, Profile page.
-Potential uses: Could be used for a "featured post" component or a list of the most popular posts of all time.
+- Potential uses: Could be used for a "featured post" component or a list of the most popular posts of all time.
 Forum threads or Portfolio showcases.

 **ProfileDataContext and CurrentUserContext**